-Psoriasis is a skin condition that causes red, flaky, crusty patches of skin covered with silvery scales.
+Psoriasis is a skin condition that causes flaky patches of skin which form scales.

 These patches normally appear on your elbows, knees, scalp and lower back, but can appear anywhere on your body.

 Most people are only affected with small patches.
 In some cases, the patches can be itchy or sore.

 Psoriasis affects around 2 in 100 people in the UK.
 It can start at any age, but most often develops in adults between 20 and 30 years old and between 50 and 60 years old.
 It affects men and women equally.